ruby-hammer/ruby-hammer/_posts/2011-5-11-HammerBuilder-introduction.markdown

 * `Wee::Brush` is built-in `Wee`.
 I did not want to dig it out and as far as i know it creates instances for each tag.
 That would be slow - lots of garbage.
 * Erector was the fastest but it has `Widgets` which I did not need and they were complicating things not making easier.
 Also there is no way of extending easily particular tags with a method.
+Erector is great but too heavy for what I needed.

 I decided to create my own builder.